ernesto-elsaesser/txt2map/README.md

 # map2txt

 ## Approach
 The Geoparser detects place names (toponyms) in a provided input text.
-The algorithm parses the text in three steps:
+The algorithm parses the text in four steps:

 1. Parse the text for "anchors", which are text spans starting with a capital letter, using regular expressions
 2. Check if any anchor matches any commonly recognized toponym from GeoNames
 3. For every match, load all named elements within a bounding box around the toponyms coordinate from OSM
+4. Check if any anchor matches any of the element names from OSM

 The output is a list geographical contexts, each with a list of OSM matches.
 Note that loading data from OSM can take some time.